Skip to main content

 Travelling with cannabis within Canada

-When travelling within Canada, you must meet the minimum age requirement of the province or territory you travelling within to legally hold cannabis in your possession.
+When travelling within Canada, you must meet the minimum age requirement of the province or territory you are travelling within to hold cannabis in your possession legally.
 You are responsible for learning the laws of the province or territory you are going to visit.
 Recreationally, you are allowed to have 30 grams of dried cannabis or its equivalent on your person.

 When driving with cannabis in your vehicle, cannabis must be kept unopened in its original packaging or kept somewhere inaccessible to the driver and other occupants.
 You must always treat the medication like any other, and never drive if you feel impaired or under the influence.